Bangor to hire specialist to help battle absenteeism and early drug use

 Bangor schools boast an average daily attendance rate of 94 percent, but of the students who are absent, more than 19 percent of them are considered chronic.
 Standalone chronic absentee rates at Bangor High School and James F. Doughty School surpass 28 percent, and Downeast Elementary School tops 18 percent, according to Maine Department of Education data.

-This is, in part, due to inconsistent rules between Bangor and the state, Webb said.
+This is, in part, due to inconsistencies in reporting absences across the state, Webb said.
 For example, even if a Bangor student is on a school-related field trip and out of the classroom, they’re still counted as absent.

 Bangor’s 5 percent average truancy rate typically marks extreme cases “with students who are absent 50, 60, or 75 days in a school year,” Webb said.
 “What I know is that often the pattern starts when they’re very young, and [missing school] is outside of their control.
 If we see chronic absenteeism in kindergarten, it’s likely that student will still have the same problem in high school.”